autoplot/documentation/javadoc/org/das2/datum/DomainDivider.md

-# org.das2.datum.DomainDividerDivides a given range of input values into useful intervals.
-This can be
+# org.das2.datum.DomainDivider

- used, for example, to determine the locations of tick marks on an axis.
+Divides a given range of input values into useful intervals.
+This can be used, for example, to determine the locations of tick marks on an axis.
  Implementations will vary their behavior based on a number of factors including the type of data in question.